Edward Thonen: Travel to England, and the diamond robbery

 In late 1850, Thonen travelled to England from Ostend, Belgium, arriving at the Port of Dover on 10 December 1850.
 Shortly after arrival, he was robbed and lost all his possessions.

-Thonen moved to Islington, London.
-In January 1851 his hotel keeper recommended him to the diamond merchants Jaques Schwabacher and Louis Birnstingl, praising his ability to speak numerous European languages (including French, German, Dutch, and Spanish).
+Thonen moved to Finsbury, London.
+In January 1851 his hotel keeper recommended him to the diamond merchants Jacques Schwabacher and Louis Birnstingl, praising his ability to speak numerous European languages (including French, German, Dutch, and Spanish).
 They hired him as a clerk at a weekly wage of £1, under the condition that he could be laid off at any time if he did not suit them.
 They quickly found that he was not suitable as a clerk.
 Thonen pleaded to be kept on at a reduced salary, while offering his services as a language teacher.
 The merchants agreed, and Thonen stayed with them until the middle of April.
 Schwabacher later testified that he last saw him on 23 April, at which point Thonen left the company, claiming to take on a new job as a teacher of foreign languages in Eastbourne.

 At that time, the merchants kept a parcel of diamonds (jewellery, including bracelets and earrings, worth £450 in total) in their strong room, to which Thonen had free access.
-He had long dreamed of finding fortune in some faraway country, and had talked about plans to emigrate to Africa.
+He had long dreamed of finding fortune in some faraway country, and had written to the British government about plans to fight the African slave trade.
 Desperate and short of money, he seized the occasion and stole the jewellery.
 Thonen must have thought that he had weeks until the robbery would be discovered, but on 28 April Schwabacher decided to show the diamonds to a friend.
 Upon finding that the seal had already been tampered with and that the jewels were missing, Schwabacher called the police.

 Thonen deposited the earrings with a pawnbroker for £40, and used that money to escape from London.
 Around 25 April, he took the train to Peterborough, from where he continued on to Liverpool.
 On 2 May, he sold some more of the jewellery in Liverpool, acquiring another £25 and a gold watch.
-In the afternoon of 5 May, Thonen boarded a steamer to Glasgow.
-It is unclear why he wanted to go to Scotland.
-Whatever his plans were, they were thwarted when the vessel was struck and forced to return to port.
+In the afternoon of 5 May, Thonen boarded a steamer, but his plans were thwarted when the vessel was struck and forced to return to port.
 Thonen then took the Sardinia to New York, leaving Liverpool on the morning of 7 May.